Importance of Internships

-Students may enroll in either ADV 4940, Advertising Internship option for one credit hour, two credit hours, or three credit hours with 65 hours of service required for each credit hour.
+Students may enroll in either advertising internship option for one credit hour, two credit hours, or three credit hours with 65 hours of service required for each credit hour.
 One credit hour requires 65 hours of work.
 Two credit hours require 130 hours of work.
 Three credit hours require 195 hours of work.
-Please note that students in the Persuasive Messaging Track who wish to receive internship credit for an immersion experience must take the course for three credit hours.
+Please note that students in the Persuasive Messaging Track who wish to receive internship credit for an immersion experience must enroll in ADV4941 and register for three credit hours.
 All students must serve on their internships for a minimum of six consecutive weeks working a minimum of three days within each week.
 Students must plan their weeks around holidays (e.g., Labor Day, Thanksgiving, Spring Break, July 4th, etc.).
-Internships requiring students to work more than 40 hours a week will not be approved.
+Internships requiring students to work more than 40 hours per week will not be approved.
+Students are encouraged to secure in-person internships at the sponsoring organization’s office and under direct supervision.
+However, given the dramatic shift in workplace locations due to COVID-19, remote internships that involve regular video conference check-ins and under direct supervision will also be accepted.